tiksem/KotlinSpirit/README.md

 Lightweight library for creating parsers, inspired by C++ boost spirit library.

 # Introduction

-There are no good libraries or frameworks to parse text easily in Kotlin.
+There are no many good libraries or frameworks to parse text easily in Kotlin.
 Yeah, we have regular expressions.
-But they are hard to debug, hard to read, hard to reuse and they perform poorly.
-One time I got StackOverflow error easily while parsing a large text.
-However parser generators are too powerful and complex for simple use cases.
+But they are hard to debug, hard to read, relatively hard to reuse and they crash with StackOverflow exception on large inputs.
+Yeah, we have parser generators.
+But they are too powerful and complex for simple use cases.
 So the idea was to create a simple library with compile-time expressions checking to create parsers fast and integrate them easily directly with Kotlin code and Kotlin types.

 # Gradle installation